Set up services and payments in proposals

 Step 2.
 Choose your payment policy and fill out details

 After deciding how to present your services, choose your payment approach.
-TaxDome offers three options based on common use cases and billing needs:
+TaxDome offers four options based on common use cases and billing needs:

 Once you’ve finished setting up the Services step, you can continue your proposal preparation.
 Learn more in the dedicated article .